 Each piece of Karen’s stoneware pottery is either thrown on the wheel or built from slabs of clay.
 Her work is fired in an electric kiln to cone 5, almost 2200 degrees F. After many decades of teaching biology, Karen favors the themes and colors of nature observed in the Sacramento Mountains.

 Jane Pattillo has had a love of semi-precious gemstones since childhood.
 Her passion led her to jewelry designing as a hobby in 2005.
 She soon began marketing her designs through home shows in Midland, Texas.
-In 2012, she and her husband moved to Capitan, NM where she now does artists' studio tours in the Capitan/Ruidoso area and private commissions.
-Jane's original designs are one-of- a-kind, custom jewelry, created for the "working woman" who wants and needs to look fresh and professional.
+In 2012, she and her husband moved to Capitan, NM where she now does artist and studio tours in the Capitan/Ruidoso area and private commissions.
+Janes's original designs are one-of- a-kind, custom jewelry, created for the "working woman" who wants and needs to look fresh and professional.

 Lay Powell was born into the ranching industry and landscapes of southeastern New Mexico.
 The grasslands often offered up rare outcrops of stone to the young child, that held ancient messages carved on the rocks.
 Powell soon established a relationship with graphic images and has been seeking out all things archaeological to this very day.
 He initially started as a painter and began to synthesize all things and mediums of art until he discovered a love for welding and making steel petroglyph images for people's yards.
 To date he stands proudly behind his detailed drawings, ambitious acrylic paintings and often wild watercolors, but his sculptures are to be played with by all, as he did once as a child.